 The constitution provides for freedom of religion and worship and equality for all, irrespective of religious belief.
 It grants religious groups autonomy and the right to teach their religion.
 Religious groups must register with the government.
-Groups of unknown assailants vandalized houses of worship of the Universal Church of the Kingdom of God in October and one adolescent died when police clashed with crowds.
+In contrast with the previous year, there were no incidents reported involving the Universal Church of the Kingdom of God.
+The group resumed services and repaired houses of worship that were vandalized in 2019.

-U.S. embassy staff based in Gabon, in periodic visits to the country, met with key government officials in the Ministry of Justice and Human Rights and with religious leaders to encourage continued respect for religious freedom.
+U.S. embassy staff based in Sao Tome met virtually with key government officials in the Ministry of Justice, Public Administration, and Human Rights and with religious leaders to encourage continued respect for religious freedom.

-The U.S. government estimates the total population at 208,000 (midyear 2019 estimate).
-The Roman Catholic bishop’s office estimates more than 85 percent of the population is Roman Catholic, approximately 12 percent Protestant, and less than 2 percent Muslim.
-Protestant groups include Seventh-day Adventists, Methodists, Evangelic Assembly of Christ, Universal Church of Christ, Universal Church of the Kingdom of God, and the Thokoist Church.
-The number of Muslims has increased over the past 15 years due to an influx of migrants from Nigeria, Cameroon, and other African countries.
+The U.S. government estimates the total population at 211,000 (midyear 2020 estimate).
+The Roman Catholic Bishop’s office estimates more than 85 percent of the population is Roman Catholic, approximately 12 percent Protestant, and less than 2 percent Muslim.
+Protestant groups include Seventh-day Adventists, Methodists, Evangelic Assembly of Christ, Universal Church of Christ, Universal Church of the Kingdom of God, and Thokoist Church.
+The number of Muslims has increased over the past two decades due to an influx of migrants from Nigeria, Cameroon, and other African countries.
 Some Christians and Muslims also adhere to aspects of indigenous beliefs.

 The constitution establishes a secular state and provides for freedom of conscience, religion, and worship.
 It provides for equality of rights and obligations irrespective of religious belief or practice and for freedom of religious groups to teach their faith and to organize themselves and their worship activities.
 According to the constitution, these rights are to be interpreted in harmony with the Universal Declaration of Human Rights and may be restricted only in cases envisaged in the constitution or suspended during a state of emergency or siege declared according to the terms of the constitution and law.